 There are three types of meringues, French, Italian, and Swiss.

 -The French Meringue is the least stable but easiest to make, it’s used in savory soufflés because it can be made without sugar.

 –Italian Meringue is the second most stable, it’s made by combining boiling sugar with the egg whites while beating them.
 It is not difficult to make, although it’s always a little scary working with boiling sugar.

--The most stable meringue is the Swiss Meringue, made by cooking the egg whites and sugar together on a double boiler prior to beating the whites into a meringue.
+–The most stable meringue is the Swiss Meringue, made by cooking the egg whites and sugar together in a double boiler prior to beating the whites into a meringue.

 I serve Fruit Soufflés dusted with powdered sugar, fresh berries, and whipped cream.

 Raspberry Puree (Coulis) - Double the recipe if you want a sauce to serve with the soufflé

 - 1 Lemon Juice only

 - 1 Cup Raspberry Puree (coulis) Warm

 - 6 Egg Whites